 The Charter was approved by the Scottish Parliament and came into effect on 1 April 2012.
-It was then reviewed in 2017 and is again under review ahead of 2022.
+It was then reviewed in 2017 and 2022.

 The purpose of the Charter is to improve the quality and services that social landlords provide.
 It: